translate/pootle/docs/features/staticpages.rst

    will be presented to users when next they visit the project.

 The static pages are by default formatted using HTML.
-But you can use Markdown or RestructuredText by setting :setting:`MARKUP_FILTER` correctly.
+But you can use Markdown or RestructuredText by setting :setting:`POOTLE_MARKUP_FILTER` correctly.